 Even though the FAFSA might seem daunting, it’s a fairly straightforward form.
 The most challenging aspect is probably filling in financial information, although fortunately the IRS Data Retrieval Tool makes it easy to import details from the previous year’s tax returns.

 Don’t shy away from submitting this free application, as it’s the key that can unlock the door to thousands of dollars in student aid.
-In the 2016-2017 year, for instance, the average ,full-time undergrad received $14,400 in aid.
+In the 2018-19 year, for instance, the average, full-time undergrad received $15,210 in aid.

 Outside of federal aid and scholarships, you might also cover college costs with private student loans.
-But federal loans for undergraduates tend to have the lowest interest rates and best borrower protections, so you generally best off maxing out your eligibility for federal aid before turning to private lenders.
+But federal loans for undergraduates tend to have the lowest interest rates and best borrower protections, so you’re generally better off maxing out your eligibility for federal aid before turning to private lenders.

 By doing everything you can to get federal financial aid, you’ll be one step closer to earning your valuable degree without breaking the bank.